iamantony/iamantony.github.io/_drafts/qtcsv.md

 };
 ```

-**Reader** have two functions.
-The first - readToList() - read the csv-file
+*Reader* have two functions.
+The first - *readToList()* - read the csv-file
 into list of strings.
-Pretty straightforward, just like functions ReadCSV()
+Pretty straightforward, just like functions *ReadCSV()*
 in the beginning of this post.
-The second function - readToData() - is a little
+The second function - *readToData()* - is a little
 more interesting.
 It will read csv-file the same way as the first function,
-but it will save read data into AbstractData-based container using function
+but it will save read data into *AbstractData*-based container using function
 *addRow(QStringList)*.
-You can create your own AbstractData-based container and
+You can create your own *AbstractData*-based container and
 implement this function such a way that it will automatically interpret or
 convert this strings the way you want it.

-Both of the functions of the **Reader** class have two additional arguments:
+Both of the functions of the *Reader* class have two additional arguments:

-    * *separator* - it is a symbol that separates elements in a row in csv file;
+    - *separator* - it is a symbol that separates elements in a row in csv file;
-	* *codec* - pointer to the codec object that will be used to read data from
+    - *codec* - pointer to the codec object that will be used to read data from
 	the file.
 Use this argument if you want to read csv-file that was saved in
 	specific coding (like KOI8-R).

-Unfortunately **Reader** don't provide solution to drawback 2.1.
+Unfortunately *Reader* don't provide solution to drawback 2.1.
 It reads the
 whole file at once and saves all its content to container.

 And this is it.
 I reviewed all public classes of qtcsv library.
 I don't think